 Amish pecan pie is a classic sweet dessert that finds its way to our Thanksgiving table every year.
-After stuffing myself on turkey and all the sides, I still always find room for a slice of pecan pie with a cup of coffee.
+After stuffing myself with turkey and all the sides, I still always find room for a slice of pecan pie with a cup of coffee.
 It's the final touch to a perfect meal, and it wouldn't feel quite complete without it.

 This creamy pecan pie is very easy to make, and it's the perfect balance of sweet, salty, and creamy custard with crunchy pecans on the top.
 It is melt-in-your-mouth amazing!